wwcs2026/wwcs2026.github.io/program.md

 **Main activities:**

 -  Keynote talks: The workshop will feature three keynote lectures.
-Rafael Prieto-Curiel, Carmen Cabrera-Arnau and Luis F Seoane have already been confirmed as keynote speakers, while the other will be announced soon.
+Rafael Prieto-Curiel, Carmen Cabrera-Arnau, and Luis F. Seoane have been confirmed as keynote speakers.
 Each keynote will last 90 minutes.
+The event will conclude on Friday with a closing lecture by Maxi San Miguel, followed by project presentation.